SwedbankPay/developer.swedbankpay.com/checkout-v3/google-pay-presentation.md

 *   [Step 3: Browsing an item or service][screenshot-3]{:target="_blank"}
 *   [Step 4 and 5: Google Pay API payment screen][screenshot-4-5]{:target="_blank"}

-If you are using the **Redirect** implementation, you need to register **ecom.payex.com**, and not your own page, as the domain.
+Choose "web integration" when you are on the Google Pay API setup flow.
+If you are going the **Redirect** implementation route, you need to register **ecom.payex.com**, and not your own page, as the domain.
 This is because the payment is generated from Swedbank Pay, and Google Pay needs to recognize that as the authorized origin of the request.
+If you are using the **Seamless** implentation, enter your own domain url, as this will be the origin.

 Your **Merchant ID** will only work in production environment once Google complete their review and approve your submitted integration.
 Unless you have